 Of course, you can also go there as a "serious" shopper, picking up whatever fresh produce, fish and chicken that you'll need for the week.
 Open every Tuesday (duh), most vendors are set up by 9:30 and stay open until around 3:30, at which time they start packing up.

-Another fun place to shop is the Saturday Organic Market, located at the entrance to the Rosewood Hotel just past Cardo on the Ancha.
+Another fun place to shop is the Saturday Organic Market, located at the Mercado Sano just past Cardo on the Ancha.
 It's open from 10am to 2pm and

 features fresh, locally grown organic produce.